By Matt Stefano

 After defeating the Blind River Beavers 4-3 in a shootout last Saturday in Blind River, the Soo Thunderbirds were back on John Rhodes ice on Thursday night as they took on the last place Espanola Express.

-The Thunderbirds were also up against a familiar face in forward Jamie Damignani, who was traded to the Espanola Express prior to the game.
+On Thursday, the Thunderbirds were also up against a familiar face in forward Jamie Damignani, who was traded to the Espanola Express prior to the game.

 The Thunderbirds extended their winning streak to four games on Thursday night at the John Rhodes, as they defeated the Express by a score of 7-3.

 “It was a good game and I thought the boys moved the puck well,” said Thunderbirds head coach John Parco.
 “Espanola works really hard and they skate well, so there’s never going to be an easy game against anybody in our league.”

 The Thunderbirds took a 2-1 lead after twenty minutes of play, thanks to a pair of power play goals by Lucas Theriault.

 Lucas Theriault, Nick Smith and Steven Bellini combined for six points in the first period.

 “They have been playing together now for quite a while and they know where everybody is,” continued Parco.
 “They move the puck around well and they have some skill.
 They have fun on the power play and it’s fun to watch some nights.”

 Lukas Lyszyk had a goal for Espanola at the 17:00 mark of the first period from Bret McInall.

 Nick Smith’s twelfth goal of the season from Gage Stephney at the 2:15 mark of the second, put the Soo up 3-1.